 An international business involves a cross-border flow of transactions for mutual economic and commercial benefit amongst its participants.
-An international business encompasses movement of capital, goods, services, intellectual or technical know-how as well as manpower across nations.
+An international business encompasses the movement of capital, goods, services, intellectual or technical know-how, and manpower across nations.
 Several types of international business are now coming to the forefront.

 The advent of massive development in technology and communication has made the world a compact global village.
 No person or place on the planet is too far to reach.
-The gradual fading away of boundaries – physical, technological as well as regulatory has enabled many types of international business to flourish.
+The gradual fading away of boundaries – physical, technological, and regulatory- has enabled many types of international business to flourish.

 Types of International Business

-An importer has access to a greater range of raw material and inputs thanks to the opening of cross-border trade.
-He can purchase high quality and low-cost goods from a country which specializes and is highly efficient in production.
-This aids him to drastically drive down the costs and enhance profits.
+An importer has access to a greater range of raw materials and inputs thanks to the opening of cross-border trade.
+He can purchase high-quality and low-cost goods from a country specializing in highly efficient production.
+This aids him in drastically driving down the costs and enhancing profits.

-An exporter can create a greater market potential for his products by being able to reach customers beyond borders.
+An exporter can create greater market potential for his products by being able to reach customers beyond borders.
 The customers of an exporter are also such that they normally purchase in bulk quantities and will pay a significantly higher price when compared with a domestic buyer.
-The exporter is thus able to harness such amounts of profit that would not be possible by just selling in the home country.
+The exporter can thus harness such amounts of profit that would not be possible by just selling in the home country.

-While importing may greatly benefit an individual businessman, it has a grave impact on the economy.
+While importing may greatly benefit an individual business person, it seriously impacts the economy.
 Importing causes a huge dent in the domestic markets of the importing country.
-Local players suffer greatly at the cost of multi-national corporations expanding worldwide.
+Local players suffer greatly at the cost of multinational corporations expanding worldwide.
 This inequality leads to a negative balance of payment (Export turnover – Import turnover) that impacts the currency exchange rates.
-Therefore, the government intervention in such businesses is very high.
+Therefore, government intervention in such businesses is very high.
 The importers are often subjected to high rates of duty and taxes to create an even playing field with the domestic players.

 International franchising refers to the transfer of a right to carry on business under a particular name for the sale of specific goods or provision of services.
 An established brand name and a customer base are often perquisites for enabling a brand to turn into a franchise.
-The franchisor (owner of the brand) makes available to the franchisee, the brand name, trademarks, knowhow etc to produce specialized goods and services, operating models along with the complete business model.
-In return, the franchisor receives regular royalty payments subject to terms of understanding between both the parties.
+The franchisor (owner of the brand) makes available to the franchisee the brand name, trademarks, know-how, etc., to produce specialized goods and services, operating models along with the complete business model.
+In return, the franchisor receives regular royalty payments subject to terms of understanding between both parties.

-A franchise model is ideal for individuals who want to set up their own business but nor start from a scratch.
+A franchise model is ideal for individuals who want to set up their own businesses but do not want to start from scratch.
 Such a business provides huge leverage to the franchisee in terms of an established brand value and existing awareness amongst customers.
-The franchisees almost get a ready customer base reducing the risk of market capture.
-Also, the franchisers come with a ready-made operating catalog that covers every angle of business.
-The franchisee, therefore, does not have to worry about the nitty gritty of setting up a brand-new business.
+The franchisees almost get a ready customer base, reducing market capture risk.
+Also, the franchisers come with a ready-made operating catalog that covers every angle of the business.
+The franchisee, therefore, does not have to worry about the nitty-gritty of setting up a brand-new business.

 A joint venture marks the strategic alliance of two or more companies situated in different countries.
-Amongst the various types of international business, an international joint venture offers the benefits of mergers while still allowing to retain control and ownership.
+Among the various types of international business, an international joint venture offers the benefits of mergers while still retaining control and ownership.
 An international joint venture is also a viable option for a business that seeks to expand into foreign territory and offload the entailing risk of unknown markets.
-Such joint ventures are normally entered into by companies where one sits in the country of operations or production and the other sits in the country where goods are primarily sold.
+Such joint ventures are normally entered into by companies where one sits in the country of operations or production, and the other sits in the country where goods are primarily sold.

 It is difficult to identify companies that would provide the synergies and leverage one is looking for.
-A strategic joint venture is the one which perfectly aligns the strength and weaknesses of the parties involved to the benefit of both.
+A strategic joint venture is one that perfectly aligns the strength and weaknesses of the parties involved to the benefit of both.
 Even if one does narrow down to an ideal partner for a JV, there still remains a question of getting on board the other party.
-Also, the joint ventures are high profit and short-lived form of business.
-This may cause the companies to shift their focus from the main business causing a permanent damage.
+Also, joint ventures are high-profit and short-lived forms of business.
+This may cause the companies to shift their focus from the main business causing permanent damage.